 Pre-filtered main phone sockets have two ports on the front, which means your line is already split between your phone and broadband connection.
 You can plug your phone and router straight into a pre-filtered main phone socket without using any microfilters.

 Your test socket is inside your main phone socket.
 It lets you bypass the internal wiring in your house and connect directly to the phone line outside, making it the ideal place to test your internal wiring for faults.
+To tell if your main socket has a test socket inside it,

 Here’s how to connect your router to your test socket: